David C. Hesser

 Admitted: Louisiana, Supreme Court of Louisiana; U.S. District Court, Middle, Eastern and Western Districts of Louisiana and U.S. Court of Appeals, Fifth Circuit and Texas Courts.

-Law School: University of Arkansas at Little Rock William H. Bowen School of Law, J.D., 1994; Tulane University Law School, LL.M., Admiralty, 1998.
+Law School: University of Arkansas at Little Rock William H. Bowen School of Law, J.D., 1994 (American Jurisprudence Award for Civil Procedure and Top Paper Award for First Amendement Seminar); Tulane University Law School, LL.M., Admiralty, 1998.

 College: Centenary College, B.A., in Economics, 1991.